-At Oklahoma Wesleyan University we are committed to a biblical worldview that seeks to glorify God, recognizing and affirming Christ as King in every aspect of the created order and in every sphere of human endeavor.
+At OKWU we are committed to a biblical worldview that seeks to glorify God, recognizing and affirming Christ as King in every aspect of the created order and in every sphere of human endeavor.
 There is nothing over which he is not pre-eminent and to which the Bible is irrelevant.
 As such, our mission as a Christian University is to equip students in mind and character, to help them connect the rigorous work of the mind to the Word's renovating work in the heart - thus facilitating an intellectual and spiritual transformation.
 The desired outcome is an inherently consistent inner life manifested in a lived-out spirituality that we call character.

 In order to facilitate this process of Christ-like character development, we knowingly and voluntarily embrace and commit to community standards of conduct that we believe are congruent with Biblical standards and conducive to a life of intellectual, physical and spiritual integrity.
 We aspire to be a University community where thoughtful engagement with the deepest questions of life can be examined in light of the realities of our common human sinfulness and brokenness.
-These (as found in our Student and Employee Handbooks) reflect and express our desire and commitment to help the members of our community to live a Biblical life that is also in full compliance with the teachings and doctrines of The Wesleyan Church (https://www.wesleyan.org/a-wesleyan-view-of-gender-identity-and-expression-2275) and to, thereby, develop a Christ-like maturity in their daily practices, and to encourage a healthy, vibrant Christian University community.
+These (as found in our Student and Employee Handbooks) reflect and express our desire and commitment to help the members of our community to live a Biblical life that is also in full compliance with the teachings and doctrines of The Wesleyan Church, and to, thereby, develop a Christ-like maturity in their daily practices, and to encourage a healthy, vibrant Christian University community.